EPS and Controlled Drugs

 A. In England, only Schedule 2 Controlled Drugs plus Buprenorphine, Buprenorphine/Naloxone (Suboxone) and Diazepam can be prescribed in instalments on Form FP10MDA.

 Schedule 2 and 3 Controlled Drugs may be dispensed when prescribed using the Electronic Prescription Service from 1 July 2015 (although technical amendments to prescribing and pharmacy systems are likely to delay the implementation of this change).
-However, there is currently no equivalent to FP10MDA in the electronic prescription service, so prescribers wanting supplies to be made in instalments will need to continue to use hard copy FP10MDA forms.
+However, there is currently no equivalent to FP10MDA in the electronic prescription service, so prescribers wanting supplies to be made in instalments will need to continue to use hard copy FP10MDA form.

 Q. What if I receive an EPS prescription for oral liquid methadone?

 Pilot GP practices with EPS CD capability have been informed they should not prescribe oral liquid methadone via EPS.
 If this item is prescribed inadvertently the prescriber might be asked by the pharmacy contractor to arrange for a paper prescription.